accelerated-text/accelerated-text/README.md

 # Accelerated Text

+Accelerated Text is a text generation tool which takes in your data and produces texts descring it.
+Be it descriptions of your business metrics to generate reports, product descriptions for your e-commerce site, or elaborate customer support messages for your chat bot.

+Accelerated Text provides a user friendly GUI to define the logics and communication goals of the document to be produced.
+We call it a *Document Plan*.
+Text generation back end executes this plan connecting it with your data and producing multiple variations of the text exactly matching what you inteded to communicate to your readers.

 ⚠️ the section should answer: What is this?
     * Needs screenshot.
     * Should have one description sentence.
 The current one seems too vague.

 Accelerated Text helps in building domain specific texts as well as constructing templates.

+## Key Features

 ## Usage